Scholarships, Awards, & Bursaries

 Lambda Foundation Scholarship in LGBT Studies

-This award is provided to encourage research on the subject of lesbian, bisexual, gay and transgendered (LBGT) peoples.
+This award is provided to encourage research on the subject of lesbian, bisexual, gay and transgender (LBGT) peoples.
 The scholarship is based upon areas of research pertaining to the history, contributions, and issues by or about LBGT peoples.
 Preference will be given to an applicant who is involved in the LBGT community as indicated by a record of volunteer activities, active civil society memberships, or as attested by a letter of recommendation from a community group, or demonstrated by related previous academic pursuits.
 This scholarship may be awarded to a given student only once.
 Projects must have been completed or research proposals accepted within the past calendar year.
 Apply to the Dean of Arts by December 15th including the research proposal or completed project, curriculum vitae, and any supporting letters referencing involvement in the LBGT community and/or faculty support.
-Qualified Students are enrolled in a program with a thesis, a research essay, independent research project or course work programs pertaining to lesbian, bisexual, gay and transgendered (LBGT) studies, as broadly defined by the applicant.
+Qualified Students are enrolled in a program with a thesis, a research essay, independent research project or course work programs pertaining to lesbian, bisexual, gay and transgender (LBGT) studies, as broadly defined by the applicant.
 Award amount is $1,000.

 Lambda Scholarship Tuition Award